 It includes a number of components familiar to marketers but often new to our clientele—things like your Reasons to Believe or your Value Proposition.
 We go to great lengths before we start, during our creative process and at the time of our final presentation to ensure clients understand each portion of our process and why it’s beneficial to their brand and their business.

 One component we rarely have to explain is a brand’s mission statement.
 This is a concept business owners understand and see value in.
-Oddly enough, when a brand’s mission is looked at through Dr. Gustavo’s ’cause’ lens, it no longer looks like as vital it’s often held up to be.
+Oddly enough, when a brand’s mission is looked at through Dr. Gustavo’s ’cause’ lens, it no longer looks as vital as it’s often held up to be.

 See, your brand mission is your what.
 It’s what your brand seeks to do and accomplish.
 Don’t get me wrong, this is a massively important thing to define.
 It helps customers and employees understand why you exist.
 But, that doesn’t go far enough to help them understand why they should be dedicated to you versus another brand or employer.
 That’s what your brand cause does.